Kunigami Seikaku

-Kunigami Ueekata Seikaku (国頭 親方 正格, Okinawan:Kunjan Weekata Sookaku), also known by his Chinese style name Ba Juntoku (馬 順徳, Okinawan:Ma Juntuku), was a bureaucrat of the Ryukyu Kingdom.
+Kunigami Ueekata Seikaku (国頭 親方 正格), also known by his Chinese style name Ba Juntoku (馬 順徳), was a bureaucrat of the Ryukyu Kingdom.

-Kunjan (Kunigami) was the eldest son of 国頭 正鑑 / Kunjan Sookan (Kunigami Seikan), and was also a grandson of 国頭 正胤 / Kunjan Sooin (Kunigami Seiin).
-He served as Sanshikan during King Shoo Gwan (Shō Gen)'s reign.
+Seikaku was the eldest son of Kunigami Seikan (国頭 正鑑), and was also a grandson of Kunigami Seiin (国頭 正胤).
+He served as Sanshikan during King Shō Gen's reign.

 Amami Ōshima revolted and refused to pay tribute in 1571.
-A troops led by King Shoo Gwan (Shō Gen) to suppress them, but the king got sick seriously on the way.
-Kunjan (Kunigami) prayed to heaven and said that he would like to replace the king to die.
-Magically, the king was full recovery and quickly put down the rebellion, but Kunjan (Kunigami) died.
-The king was moved, and promoted his son, 国頭 正致 / Kunjan Soochi, to the rank of Aji, and established an aristocrat family: 国頭御殿 / Kunjan Udun (Kunigami Udun).
-This was the only one Aji family which had no royal blood, and Kunjan Sookaku (Kunigami Seikaku) was regarded as the third head of Kunjan Udun posthumously.
+Troops led by King Shō Gen went to suppress them, but the king got sick seriously on the way.
+Seikaku prayed to heaven and said that he would like to replace the king to die.
+Magically, the king fully recovered and quickly put down the rebellion, but Seikaku died.
+The king was moved, promoted his son Kunigami Seichi to the rank of Aji, and established the aristocrat family of Kunigami Udun.
+This was the only Aji family with no royal blood, and Kunigami Seikaku was regarded posthumously as the third head of this Kunigami Udun.